asseco-pst/watch-your-language/async.md

 ## Async callbacks and the Event Loop
 Remeber the example back in the "[Async callbacks and the Call stack](async#async-callbacks-and-the-call-stack)" section?
 Where we had `setTimeout(fn, 500)` and asked if the output for `setTimeout(fn, 0)` would be different?

-As you can see, when you have a timer callback that is handled by the WebAPI.
+As you can see, when you have a timer callback it is handled by the WebAPI.
 No mather if your timeout is `0` or higher, it will always have the same behaviour.
 Because:

 <img src="/uploads/dc5bb91043dc7fcf854e51f4b8ef3ce5/www.GIFCreator.me_vjHNc0.gif" width="400"/>